r00t-3xp10it/hacking-material-books/obfuscation/pedro_Wandoelmo_key.md

 - using one batch local variable to serve as our **master key** (varObj)<br />
 `varObj=abcdefghijlmnopqrstuvxzkyW0123456789ABCDEFGHIJLMNOPQRSTUVXZKYW`<br />

-    Them we just need to call the leter possition inside the varObj local variable to build our commands/strings, example: %varObj:~3,1% == leter c
+- Them we just need to call the leter possition inside the varObj local variable to build our command `example: %varObj:~3,1% == leter c`

+---

 a 1
 b 2